 Services like custom software development can be found at any software company around the world.
 It starts as a simple idea of a feature or a system that can do the work for you.
-The scope of work is varied: from Custom Web Application Development, Custom Mobile App Development, Custom Database Development to User Experience and Design, and you – the business needs someone who can make this idea into reality.
+The scope of work is varied: from Custom Web Application Development, Custom Mobile App Development, and Custom Database Development to User Experience and Design, and you – the business needs someone who can make this idea into reality.
 This is when you need to truly understand everything about customizing your own software product and anything that goes with it.

-Check out this article about custom software development of CMC Global to see if you truly understand this service!
+Check out this article about the custom software development of CMC Global to see if you truly understand this service!

 What is Custom software development?

 People think about custom software development when their business has a specific software need that can not be solved with off-the-shelf software.
 Because custom software development is the result of a unique technology solution, which is more expensive and detailed than an out-of-the-box software solution.
-The reason for this is because custom software development is uniquely designed for specific users and business requirements, not packaged for resale.
+The reason for this is that custom software development is uniquely designed for specific users and business requirements, not packaged for resale.

-Compare Custom software vs off-the-shelf software
+Compare Custom software vs. off-the-shelf software.

-On the contrary, customized software products are designed for a single entity, to serve its purpose only.
+On the contrary, customized software products are designed for a single entity to serve its purpose only.
 For example, CMC Global developed a customized application for transportation that helps to carry cargo.
 The products would be used only by that company and the department for which it was designed.
 The final products include a website for shippers (booking and management), a website for carriers (dispatchers, owner-drivers), a mobile application for carriers, and a website for the admin to manage all information of the system.
-At the end of the day, the software is designed with the company’s infrastructure, branding guidelines and implementation need so that it works only for that organization.
+At the end of the day, the software is designed with the company’s infrastructure, branding guidelines, and implementation needs so that it works only for that organization.